-Study shows how immune cells navigate through the skin by sensing graded patterns of immobilized directional cuesJanuary 17th, 2013 in Medical research /
+Study shows how immune cells navigate through the skin by sensing graded patterns of immobilized directional cuesJanuary 17, 2013 in Medicine & Health / Medical research

 A research paper by the group of Michael Sixt, Assistant Professor at the Institute of Science and Technology Austria (IST Austria), published today in Science, provides new insights into how immune cells find their way through tissues.
 The findings provide the first evidence for directed cell migration along concentration gradients of chemical cues immobilized in tissues, a concept that has long been assumed but never experimentally proven.